-People who need specific types of care may be put in special care units.
+People who need specific types of care while hospitalized may be put in special care units.

 Types of units

 Intensive care units (ICUs) are for people who are seriously ill.
-These people include those who have had a sudden, general malfunction (failure) of an organ, such as the liver, lungs (requiring assistance with breathing), or kidneys (requiring dialysis).
-People who are in shock, who have a severe infection, or who have had major surgery are likely to be placed in an ICU.
+These people include those who have had a sudden, general malfunction (failure) of an organ, such as the liver, lungs (requiring assistance with breathing), or kidneys (requiring dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+There are a number of reasons... read more ).
+People who are in shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more , who have a severe infection, or who have had major surgery are likely to be placed in an ICU.
 Large hospitals may have a special pediatric intensive care unit (PICU) for children.
-Hospitals may have separate ICUs for different kinds of patients, such as those who have had surgery (surgical ICU) or serious injury (trauma ICU).
+Hospitals may have separate ICUs for different kinds of patients, such as those who have had surgery (surgical ICU), serious injury (trauma ICU), stroke (neurological ICU), or a severe heart attack (cardiac ICU).
+These different types of ICUs usually have specific monitoring and treatment protocols to support the people who are admitted to these units.

-A cardiac monitor is a machine that monitors heart rate and rhythm ( electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more , or ECG), blood pressure, and breathing rate.
-The monitor is connected to people by various lines or wires.
+Cardiac monitor: a machine that monitors heart rate and rhythm (electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
+This record, the electrocardiogram (also known as an ECG)... read more , or ECG), blood pressure, and breathing rate that is connected to people by various lines or wires

-A flexible catheter inserted into a vein (a central intravenous line) in the neck, upper chest, or upper thigh is used to give people drugs, fluids, and sometimes nutrients.
+Central intravenous (IV) line: a flexible catheter inserted into a vein in the neck, upper chest, or upper thigh to give people medications, fluids, and sometimes nutrients.

 Ventilators Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
-Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more to help people with breathing and defibrillators Restoring normal rhythm Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more to restore heart rhythm to normal are available.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more to help people with breathing and defibrillators Cardioversion-Defibrillation There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more to restore normal heart rhythm

-Because people in these units require more care than usual, more staff members are available to provide care.
+Because people in ICUs require more care than usual, more staff members are available to provide care.
 Visiting hours and rules for visitors are more restrictive in these units.

-Cardiac telemetry units are for people who require cardiac monitoring but are not ill enough to require intensive monitoring in intensive care or coronary care units.
+Cardiac telemetry units are for people who require cardiac monitoring but are not ill enough to require intensive monitoring in ICUs.
 The cardiac monitors used in these units usually transmit information wirelessly to make it easier for people to walk around and use the bathroom.

-Step-down units (intermediate care units) are a type of intensive care unit for people who are too sick to go to a regular hospital bed but are more stable than people in the ICU.
+Step-down units (intermediate care units) are for people who are too sick to go to a regular hospital bed but are more stable than people in the ICU.
 Not all hospitals have these units.

 Isolation is used to prevent a person from infecting others.
 Isolation may be

-Complete (when a disorder can be transmitted through the air), requiring hospital staff members who enter the person's room to wear a special safety mask (also called a respirator), face shield, gown, and gloves
+Complete (when a disorder can be transmitted through the air), requiring anyone who enters the person's room to wear a special safety mask (also called a respirator), face shield, gown, and gloves

-Incomplete (when a disorder is transmitted only by contact with the skin, blood, or stool), only requiring staff members to wear a gown and gloves
+Incomplete (when a disorder is transmitted only by contact with the skin, blood, or stool), requiring anyone who enters the person's room to wear a gown and gloves

 Either type of isolation may involve the following: